Regionalliga West (1963–1974): Overview

 The new Regionalligas were formed along the borders of the old post-World War II Oberligas, not after a balanced regional system.
 Therefore, the Oberligas Berlin and West covered small but populous areas while Nord and Süd covered large areas.
 Südwest was something of an anomaly, neither large nor populous.

 The winners and runners-up of this league were admitted to the promotion play-off to the Bundesliga, which was staged in two groups of originally four, later five teams each with the winner of each group going up.

-The bottom teams in a varying amount were relegated to the Verbandsligas.
+The bottom teams in varying number were relegated to the Verbandsligas.
 Below the Regionalliga West were the following Verbandsligas: